brisacoder/agent_interop/README.md

-# agent_interop

-This repository demonstrates the integration of Langgraph and Autogen agents over the network.
+# Agentic Framework Interoperability Over the Network

+This repository demonstrates how to orchestrate interactions between **Langgraph** and **Autogen** agents **over a network**, rather than in a single codebase.
+By separating the server-side Autogen agent (for generating short stories) and the client-side Langgraph agent, you gain a clear, modular architecture that showcases how distributed AI agents can interoperate via REST APIs.

+With this example, you can:

+- **Isolate Agent Logic** – Keep the story-generation functionality on the server, while the client remains focused on orchestration.
+- **Leverage REST Endpoints** – Interact with the Autogen agent through streaming or stateless endpoints, providing flexible integration strategies for your own applications.
+- **Streamline Development** – Easily experiment and debug each component, reducing complexity by splitting responsibilities across separate processes.

+---

 ## Server-Side

 Server has an autogen agent(v0.4) to create short stories.

 Prereq:<br/>
 export azure openai env vars for using autogen agent-